 3 - After this, we need to be clear about what we are doing during this state and track the success of this thereof.
 I usually use my downtime or moments of grounding to meditate, reflect on nature and just attain a sense of calm.
 Remember: focus and awareness are key to your business success.
 What you are trying to attain is an increase in your ability to focus in a very fast-paced World.

 We are also trying to gradually stop focusing on what the crowd is saying or doing, as unfortunately not much of it is true and only serves to create greater anxiety within us and scatter our focus all the more.

 4 - We need to get comfortable doing uncomfortable things and these uncomfortable things need to be part of our daily routine, what I call 'rituals': waking up early, cold showers, dieting, exercise - consistently.
 The stuff that everyone else is not willing to do in a disciplined manner.
 Beyond the latent results, we will also be telling our minds we are their masters and not the other way around.

 5 - Find a REAL business coach and mentor.
 Someone who has already been where you want to be.

-6- Get into a a group of like minded individuals to help you locate your area of calling and passion and hold you accountable on the same.
+6- Get into a group of like-minded individuals to help you locate your area of calling and passion and hold you accountable for the same.
 Use this community to network, grow and attain referrals.